onderwijsin/coolify-notification-router/README.md

 * Config-driven routing rules using **regular expressions**.
 * Preserves Slack formatting, attachments, and blocks.
+* Verifies every request from Slack using its **Signing Secret**.
+* Automatically retries Slack API calls on transient errors (with exponential backoff).
 * Optional: filter so only messages from a specific bot are forwarded.
 * Lightweight, serverless, and runs on Cloudflare’s free tier.

+---

+## 🔒 Request Verification (Security)

+All incoming requests from Slack are **authenticated** using [Slack’s signing secret verification](https://docs.slack.dev/authentication/verifying-requests-from-slack/).

+Before any event is processed, the Worker:
+1. Extracts `x-slack-signature` and `x-slack-request-timestamp` headers.
+2. Reconstructs the request signature using your `SLACK_SIGNING_SECRET`.
+3. Rejects requests older than 5 minutes or with invalid signatures (`403`).

+This ensures that **only legitimate Slack events** are ever processed.

 ---